gavinlaking/vedeu/README.md

 As above, commands have a name, a class which performs the action (you define this), and they can be invoked with a keypress or a keyword.
 At this time, Vedeu will call the `.dispatch` method on your class, passing any arguments you originally defined in the command.
 In the future, both the method called and the arguments could be dynamic.

+### On Defining Events

+    event :event_name do |arg1, arg2|

+    end

+One can define events which perform work or trigger other events.
+Vedeu has 3 built-in events which are namespaced with underscores as to hopefully not cause a collision with events you wish to create:

+- `_exit_` when triggered, Vedeu will attempt to exit.

+- `_keypress_` triggering this event will cause the triggering of the `key` event; which you should define to 'do things'.
+If the `escape` key is pressed, then `key` is triggered with the argument `:escape`, also an internal event `_mode_switch_` is triggered.

+- `_mode_switch_` when triggered (after the user presses `escape`), Vedeu switches from a "raw mode" terminal to a "cooked mode" terminal.
+The idea here being that the raw mode is for single keypress actions, whilst cooked mode allows the user to enter more elaborate commands- such as commands with arguments.

+Note: Overriding or adding additional events to the Vedeu event namespace may cause unpredictable results.

 ### Geometry